sriyachakravarthy/edge_llm_preliminary_submission/README.md

 To wrap the local model so that it is compatible with opencompass, we followed the steps provided in [opencompass](https://opencompass.readthedocs.io/en/latest/advanced_guides/new_model.html)

-1. Download phi-2 model in fp16 format using code provided in source_code folder and save it `sav_dir`
+1. Download phi-2 model in fp16 format using code provided in source_code folder and save it in `sav_dir`
 2. Download Opencompass_model.py as phi2custom.py ``phi2custom.py`` and place it in opencompass/opencompass/models directory
 3. Add a directory named `example_phi2` in ``/opencompass/configs/models``
 4. Download Configuration_opencompass.py as ``example_phi2.py`` and copy it to the `example_phi2` folder which contains configuration of the wrapped model